omeka/omeka-s-enduser/docs/content/resource-template.md

 To export a resource template from your Omeka S installation:

 1. Go to the "Resource templates" menu on the main navigation.
-2. Click the Label of the template you want to export.
+1. Click the Label of the template you want to export.
-3. On the resource template view page, click the Export button in the upper right corner of the screen.
+1. On the resource template view page, click the "Export" button in the upper right corner of the screen.

 ![A red arrow points to the export button on a screen showing a resource template labelled "Textual Work"](contentfiles/templates_export.png)